 Shifting towards a sustainable and inclusive economic model, enabled by a wider uptake of digital and clean technologies, can make the Western Balkans and Turkey advance in achieving competitive sustainability and social cohesion through a new growth strategy which is based on the green and digital transitions.
 Achieving this requires profound changes in different policy areas based on a sound management of public finances.
 But it also offers an opportunity to modernise traditional industrial models and to direct private and public investment towards innovative green technologies and a more sustainable and digital infrastructure.
-This will help accelerate the transition to a more sustainable, resilient and inclusive economic model.
+This will help accelerate the transition to a more sustainable, resilient and inclusive economic model, which has become even more urgent over the past months.